- The Stakeholders' Power to influence the firm

 which logically defines who should be considered as stakeholders.
 While the second requires a 'descriptive theory of stakeholder salience

-[emphasis in the original]' which explains what conditions are in place when managers do consider certain people or entities as stakeholders (ibid. p.853
+[emphasis in the original]' which explains what conditions are in place when managers do consider certain people or entities as stakeholders (Mitchell et al. 1997, p.853

 Although there are many different definitions used for identifying stakeholders they tend to be either broad and inclusive or narrow and pragmatic.
 For example, Freeman’s broad definition allows practically anyone to be classified as a stakeholder as virtually anyone can affect or be affected by an organisation.